 Abolitionists, those who fought to end slavery, were mainly Christians.
 Why were Christians, who read in the Bible about God’s laws allowing slavery, the ones who were fighting against it?

 Do you know these lyrics to the Christmas Hymn, O Holy Night?

 Truly He taught us to love one another; His law is Love and His gospel is Peace; Chains shall he break, for the slave is our brother, And in his name all oppression shall cease, Sweet hymns of joy in grateful Chorus raise we; Let all within us praise his Holy name!

-- Jesus gives us a law the covers over all these laws we’ll be reading in the Old Testament.
+Jesus gives us a law that covers all these laws we’ll be reading in the Old Testament.
 He tells us that all the law can be summed up with these two commandments: Love the Lord your God with all your heart and with all your soul and with all your mind, and you shall love your neighbor as yourself.

-- Slaves are told to serve their masters as if working for the Lord, as we’re all supposed to do all things to the glory of God.
-God promises to see their work, their attitude, and reward them.
+Slaves are told to serve their masters as if working for the Lord.
+God promises to see and reward them.